merenlab/merenlab.org/data/micr-obs-future/index.md

 #### Filter based on 0.5 detection and 10x coverage

-We will now filter our samples to get the information which pass the filtering thresholds we set.
+We will now filter our samples to get the information on which of them pass the filtering thresholds we set.
 This information will then be used to build a combined profile database.
 ```bash
 nano filter_samples_detNcov.py
 ```